 Leading viewUna Mullally on abortion rights, marriage equality and galvanising a generation for change

 Meet the EYL40

-Katharina is CEO of Spiegel Online, the leading German news web site, where she is responsible for the commercial aspects and the long-term strategic development of the company.
-Previously she was Editor-in-Chief and Online Director of the WAZ Media Group, and was an independent writer focusing on technology and the socio-political implications of the digital age.
+Katharina is the Chief Innovation Officer at Mozilla Foundation.
+She is a German journalists and previously was the managing director of Spiegel Online, the leading German news web site, where she was responsible for the commercial aspects and the long-term strategic development of the company.
+Previously she was editor-in-chief and Online Director of the WAZ Media Group, and was an independent writer focusing on technology and the socio-political implications of the digital age.
 She became one of the best known German-speaking bloggers, winning several awards, including ‘Young Journalist of the Year’ in 2006.
 She has also participated in humanitarian work in Africa and Bosnia.

 Franziska Katharina Brantner is a German politician.
 Since 2013, she has been Member of the German Parliament for the Green Party where she has served as Chairwoman of the parliamentary Sub-Committee for Civilian Crisis Prevention and as member of the Committee on Family Affairs, Senior Citizens, Women and Youth.
 Previously, she was a Member of the European Parliament where she worked, amongst other topics, on foreign affairs, security and defence issues.
 As such, she was member of the Peace and Security Commission of the Green national party and one of the authors of the party’s manifesto for the European election in 2009.